-If you have ever seen an enormous whale leap out of the water, then you know this is one of the most amazing and powerful things that you will ever see.
-The leap is called a breach, and in this article, I look at why whales have this behavior.
+If you have ever seen a whale leap out of the water, then you know this is one of the most amazing and powerful things you will ever see.
+The leap is called a breach, and in this article, I look at why whales do this.

-Whales breach as a means of communication to other members of their species.
-Breaching can also be a way to catch food, remove ectoparasites, stretch, or just as a way of playing.
-New evidence states that it helps them to hold their breath for longer.
+Whales breach as a means of communication with other members of their species.
+Breaching is also used to catch food, remove ectoparasites, stretch, and play.
+New evidence states that it helps them to hold their breath for longer when diving.

 What Is A Breach?